Recapping the Footballers Writers League Fantasy Draft

 Drafting in a room full of sharks is one thing, but drafting with a room full of people who write for the same website is flat out brutal.
 Since the entire Footballers writing staff is made up of avid #FootClan supporters, it stands to reason that a few of us have similar thought processes and have access to the same awesome information that the Ballers provide.
-This past weekend we completed our writers league draft, and I can honestly say it was one of the toughest drafts I’ve ever been a part of.
+This past weekend we, along with a budding editor friend who wanted to know how much do editors make, completed our writers league draft, and I can honestly say it was one of the toughest drafts I’ve ever been a part of.
 There were very few obvious steals and anyone with serious upside was selected a lot earlier than they would be in your home drafts.
 I wanted to recap the whole draft, and I thought the best way to do it was to cover the first two rounds in detail, and then identify the top reaches and steals the rest of the way.

 Even though this was our draft, you can use it for your own leagues to identify when it’s reasonable to pick your favorite sleeper or upside pick.
 If you use ADP and site rankings, it might scare you off of your favorite guy because you feel like you’re reaching too much.
 At the very least, you can use this as an excuse for when you get made fun of for taking someone way before their ADP.
 All of us are giving you permission to say “even ___ took him that early, and he writes for the #FootClan!”.

 The full draft board is at the bottom of the article.
 Drop a comment and let us know who won, or better yet, hit us up on Twitter directly and I can promise you a personalized gif in response.
 Each writer’s handle is linked to their Twitter page.

 Note: This was a half-ppr, 3WR/2Flex league with standard benches and scoring everywhere else.